Acousto-optics: Acousto-optic modulator

 By varying the parameters of the acoustic wave, including the amplitude, phase, frequency and polarization, properties of the optical wave may be modulated.
 The acousto-optic interaction also makes it possible to modulate the optical beam by both temporal and spatial modulation.

 A simple method of modulating the optical beam travelling through the acousto-optic device is done by switching the acoustic field on and off.
 When off the light beam is undiverted, the intensity of light directed at the Bragg diffraction angle is zero.
 When switched on and Bragg diffraction occurs, the intensity at the Bragg angle increases.
 So the acousto-optic device is modulating the output along the Bragg diffraction angle, switching it on and off.
 The device is operated as a modulator by keeping the acoustic wavelength (frequency) fixed and varying the drive power to vary the amount of light in the deflected beam.

 There are several limitations associated with the design and performance of acousto-optic modulators.
 The acousto-optic medium must be designed carefully to provide maximum light intensity in a single diffracted beam.
 The time taken for the acoustic wave to travel across the diameter of the light beam gives a limitation on the switching speed, and hence limits the modulation bandwidth.
 The finite velocity of the acoustic wave means the light cannot be fully switched on or off until the acoustic wave has traveled across the light beam.
 So to increase the bandwidth the light must be focused to a small diameter at the location of the acousto-optic interaction.
 This minimum focused size of the beam represents the limit for the bandwidth.

 Acousto-optic tunable filter

 The principle behind the operation of acousto-optic tunable filters is based on the wavelength of the diffracted light being dependent on the acoustic frequency.
 By tuning the frequency of the acoustic wave, the desired wavelength of the optical wave can be diffracted acousto-optically.

-There are two types of the acousto-optic filters, the collinear and non-collinear filters.
-The type of filter depends on geometry of acousto-optic interaction.
+There are two major types of the acousto-optic filters, the collinear and non-collinear filters.
+The type of filter depends on the geometry of acousto-optic interaction.
+In addition to these traditional configurations, a close-to-collinear (or quasi-collinear) geometry has been developed, which offers advantages such as extended interaction length and improved spectral resolution compared to standard configurations.
+Nevertheless, a specific input polarization is typically required for a correct performance.